jweinflash/chicago-taxi/README.md

 [![Community areas with most evening dropoffs](plots/evening-dropoffs.png)](plots/evening-dropoffs.png)

+We again don't see much changing here -- it looks like the popular areas in Chicago *remain* popular, regardless of when we look at the taxi trips coming / going.

 If you'd like to try anything yourself, feel free to clone the repository.
-The `shapefile` for the community areas and a sample of the trip data (`sample.csv`) can both be found in the `data/` folder.
-You'll have to modify your "query" slightly since you would no longer be pulling from a database, but it shouldn't take much to get up and running ( `sqldf`'s `read.csv.sql` function would be helpful here).
+A sample of the data (listed as `sample.csv` plus the `shapefile` for the community areas can be found in the `data/` folder.
+You'll have to modify your "query" slightly since you would no longer be pulling from a database, but it shouldn't take much to get up and running ( `sqldf`'s `read.csv.sql` function should be helpful here).
 Hope you find it useful!